PierreElias/EchoNext_Validation/README.md

    - tr_max_gte_32
    - shd

-   Note: if the xml data has already been preprocessed into numpy feature arrays, skip to step C. to run inference.
+   **Note**: If the xml data has already been preprocessed into numpy waveform and feature arrays, skip to step C. to run inference.

 ## II.
 Docker and All-in-One Command